Follow

 Background Distracting patterns or colors Solid color or subtle design elements

-I remember a time when I crammed entire paragraphs of information on my slides.
-I figured that if I included everything, my audience wouldn’t miss a thing.
+I used to stuff entire paragraphs worth of information in my slides.
+I thought to myself, if I wrote everything, my audience wouldn’t be missing anything.
 Spoiler alert: I was wrong.
-Not only did the slides become unreadable, but I also ended up reading the slides verbatim, which made the presentation feel robotic and monotonous.
+It all resulted in not only the slides becoming unreadable, but I found myself reading the slides word for word, making the presentation robotic and boring.

 Why Does This Work?

-Okay, let me be honest here: I used to go wild with fonts.
-I thought that having different fonts would make my presentation look more dynamic and engaging.
-But, in reality, it made it look like a high school project—too many fonts clashed and distracted the audience from the message.
+Well, let me be frank: I used to go nuts with fonts.
+Because I love having different fonts in my presentation, it can bring dynamic and engaging in my opinion.
+But in actuality, it simply made it seem like a high school project, where it had too many clashing fonts that distracted its viewers from the message.

-After a little trial and error, I learned to stick to one font family.
-I now use one font for headings and another for body text.
-A popular combo I use is Arial for the body and Helvetica for titles.
-These fonts are easy to read, professional, and work well across all devices.
+After some trial and error, I developed a rule of thumb that I would stick to only one font family.
+I have one font for headings and another font for body text.
+A common combo I use is Arial for body and Helvetica for titles.
+These fonts are designed to be easy to read, make a professional impression, and perform well on all devices.

 Why Does This Work?

-Consistency in fonts improves readability and gives your presentation a professional, cohesive look.
-Too many fonts can confuse the viewer, making it hard to focus on your message.
-By choosing one or two fonts and using them consistently, you create a more polished and focused design.
+Fonts should be consistent for readability and to give your presentation a professional, cohesive aura.
+Using too many fonts makes it harder for the viewer to focus on your message.
+Using one or two fonts, consistently, creates a more professional, cohesive design.

-A powerful image can say a thousand words.
-For example, instead of explaining how much a product increased sales, I could show a graph or chart that illustrates this.
-Or, instead of just talking about the team’s success, I might include a photo of the team in action.
+A single powerful image can tell a thousand words.
+Instead of trying to explain how much a company sold instead of showing a graph showing that increase.
+Or rather than talking about the team’s success alone, I might show a photo of the team working hard.

 Why Does This Work?

-Now, I always use a consistent color scheme that complements my brand and keeps the presentation visually cohesive.
-I usually pick two or three colors—one for the background, one for text, and another for accents.
-I’ve found that a clean color palette makes my slides easier to follow and keeps the focus on the message, not the design.
+I now choose colour schemes that are consistent and on brand to keep the presentation looking good.
+I typically choose two or three colors — one for background, one for text, and another for accents.
+In my experience, a clean color palette makes my slides more readable, and helps ensure that everyone grasps the message, and not the design.

 Why Does This Work?